nirabyte/waybar-timer/README.md

 ## What's New

 Check out the latest updates and improvements!
-See [Release Notes](https://github.com/nirabyte/waybar-timer/releases) for changelog.
+See [Release Notes](https://github.com/nirabyte/waybar-timer/releases) for detailed changelog.

 ## Features